callthis/fiction/america-taiwan-relations-question-mark.md

 ## America-Taiwan Relations, Question Mark

-American lawmakers and government officials have never truly believed and honestly stated that the island or region of Taiwan, is an authentic and legally constituted sovereign country on Earth, due to its own right and freedom to do so.
-They have only believed and stated that they will "support" whatever it is that Taiwan happens to be, as long as it is profitable and suitable for America to maintain its self-proclaimed image as the 'uni-polar' world's most dominant, 'Supreme Overlord and Highest Super Power.'
+American lawmakers and government officials have never truly believed and honestly stated that the island or region of Taiwan, is an authentic and legally constituted sovereign country on Earth, due to its own right and freedom to be as such.
+They have only believed and stated that they will "support" whatever it is that Taiwan happens to be, as long as it is profitable and suitable for those American leaders to maintain their self-proclaimed image as the 'uni-polar' world's most dominant, 'Supreme Overlord and Highest Super Power.'

 More factually and specifically, the individuals from the US government who drafted, legislated, and enacted America's *"Taiwan Relations Act (1979)",* did not believe that there was any such thing known as the "Taiwanese polity" which was of a sovereign nation called Taiwan, especially not in the way they believed the American polity to already exist in the form of belonging to, and hailing from, a sovereign nation called the United States of America.
-They instead believed that the people who lived on the island of Taiwan, could be merely referred to as "people on Taiwan", irrespective of the status of the region dubbed Taipei, being either a sovereign nation with proper statehood, or a province belong to the People's Republic of China.
-That fact is evidenced in the way the wording, ***"...relations between the people <ins>of</ins> the United States and the people <ins>on</ins> Taiwan..."*** is used in the *Taiwan Relations Act (1979).*
+They instead believed that the people who lived on the island of Taiwan, could be merely referred to as "people on Taiwan"; irrespective of the status of the region dubbed as "Taipei", being either a sovereign nation with proper statehood, or a province belong to the People's Republic of China.

+That above fact is evidenced in the way the wording, ***"...relations between the people <ins>of</ins> the United States and the people <ins>on</ins> Taiwan..."*** is used in the *Taiwan Relations Act (1979).*

-Could you imagine that type of a language being used by American lawmakers in referring to the Swedish people as people on Sweden, Singaporeans as people on Southern tip of Malaysia, Australians as non-Kiwis on Australia, or Brazilians as Latinos on Amazonian River basin?
+Could you imagine that type of a language being used by American lawmakers in referring to the Swedish people as people on Sweden, Singaporeans as people on Southern tip of Malaysia, Australians as non-Kiwis on Northern border of Antarctica, or Brazilians as Latinos on Amazonian River basin?

 Or, would American legislators and congressional ministers possibly ever refer to the Saudis from Saudi Arabia in a legal document as, people on the Arabian Peninsula; along with the Omani, Yemeni, Emiraati, Kuwaiti, Qatari, and Bahranian peoples as yet another group of humans on the Arabian Subcontinent?